Shoooooon/UnrealSynthesis/README.md

+# WULDO
+Wuldo is a proof synthesizer for weakest-pre Unrealizability Logic.
+Given a grammar, an unrealizability triple, and some optional invariants, Wuldo can synthesize a proof of the triple over the grammar.

 ## How to run

 To run, make sure z3, cvc5, and vampire are installed and callable from the command line as "z3", "cvc5", and "vampire" respectively.
+Install dune as well.
+Specify your UL query as in the benchmarks files.
 Then type the following:

 > dune exec -- ULSynth \<filename\>